blinkhorn/reps-n-music/README.md

-# Musical Chairs
+# Musical Chairs: U.S. House Seats and Music (FKA reps-n-music)

+This application allows you to view data about U.S. State Representatives, compare U.S. data about Respresentatives, and access a Spotify playlist from that representitives state.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.0.

+Please view the live application here: https://bloncsq9w1.execute-api.eu-central-1.amazonaws.com/production/

 ## Development server

-Run `ng serve` for a dev server.
+Clone down the repository an pull down the pre-deploy branch.
+On that branch, you can run `npm i` and the `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding